 Miller's article culminates in the section called Recoding, a term he borrows from communication theory.
 The central result in this section is that by recoding information, the capacity of the amount of information that a human can process at a time is increased.
-By recoding, Miller means to group objects together in chunks, and give each chunk a new name that it can be remembered by.
+By recoding, Miller means to group objects together in chunks and give each chunk a new name that it can be remembered by.
+By organizing objects into patterns of ever growing depth, one can memorize and process a much larger amount of data than if it were to be represented as its basic pieces.
+This grouping and renaming is analogous to how many refactorings work, by grouping pieces of code and give them a new name.
+Examples are the fundamental Extract Method and Extract Class refactorings [Fow99].

-... recoding is an extremely powerful weapon for increasing the amount of information that we can deal with.
+...recoding is an extremely powerful weapon for increasing the amount of information that we can deal with.
 [Mil56, p.
 95]